ahmedhamdyfathy/ETL-Apache-Airflow/README.md

 # ETL-Apache-Airflow
-Schedule individual tasks and specify dependencies programmatically in Python.
-Run workflows in Airflow, define tasks and dependencies, and use Python and SQLite operators.
-Understand concepts like conditional branching, catch up, and backfill in Apache Airflow.
+I programmatically scheduled individual tasks and specified their dependencies using Python.
+I ran workflows in Airflow, where I defined tasks and dependencies, and utilized Python and SQLite operators.
+I also understood concepts like conditional branching, catch-up, and backfill in Apache Airflow.